-We live on a wondrous, ever-changing planet— from alpine lakes and cloud forests to ancient cobblestoned cities.
+Our world is a tapestry of landscapes — from serene alpine lakes and misty cloud forests to the storied streets of cobblestoned cities.

-The best travel writers can transport readers to these far-flung destinations, and to introduce them to new cultures and experiences.
+The best travel writers can transport readers to far-flung destinations and introduce them to new cultures and experiences.
 Good travel writing can be an insightful, thought-provoking, and even life-changing genre.

-And with interactive content platforms, it’s possible for travel writers to create truly immersive reading experiences online.
-In this guide, we introduce six ideas — and examples of travel writing — to help you create beautiful, interactive travel stories.
+With interactive content platforms, it’s possible for travel writers to create truly immersive reading experiences online.
+Below, this guide introduces six ideas — and examples of travel writing — to help you create beautiful, interactive travel stories.

 Whether you're a beginner travel writer, a publisher, destination marketer, or freelance travel blogger, we've got plenty of inspiration to get you started.